 Communications Lessons from the Campaign Trail

-Important Election Takeaways to Drive Your Organizational Communications.
+Important Election Takeaways to Drive Your Organizational Communications

-As communicators serving nonprofits and socially progressive companies, it is our nature to pay close attention to how people communicate and the associated outcomes of those communications.
+As communicators serving nonprofits and socially progressive companies, it is in our nature to pay close attention to how people communicate and the associated outcomes of those communications.
 Presidential election cycles offer many teachable moments in communications best practices.
 This article offers some of the most prominent takeaways that we believe are applicable to the nonprofit sector.

 #1 Tailor your messaging to an audience — the general population is not an audience.